Teradata/product-help/Console/IETest/Query-Write-Data-Cloud-Object-Storage-Review.md

 ### Introduction

 The following examples demonstrate how to copy data from Vantage to a cloud object store.
-You must provide your own bucket to execute the example queries below.
+You must provide your own bucket to execute the example queries.

 ### WRITE_NOS